 As a result, we all piled into a canoe and headed down the Napo River.
 This was no Native American-type canoe with paddles, though.
 It had a gas motor and a roof and could easily carry 20 people.

-The shores were a tangled mass of impenetrable leaves.
+The shores of the Amazon are a tangled mass of impenetrable leaves.
 Probably branches, too, but they were obscured by the leaves!
-Were it not for our guide and the sign we’d never have seen it or known AmaZOOnico was there.
+Were it not for our guide and the AmaZOOnico sign, we’d never have seen it or known the animal rescue center was there.

-As we climbed out of the boat we were greeted and escorted up a set of stairs to the welcome center, a small building holding a ticket office and small gift shop.
-The reserve makes a little money from tourism and souvenir sales but not enough to support itself.
-It survives through volunteer labor and the kindness of generous donors worldwide.
+As we climbed out of the boat, a volunteer greeted us and sent us up a set of stairs.
+The welcome center is not much more than a small building holding a ticket office and small gift shop.
+The reserve makes a little money from tourism and souvenir sales, but it certainly isn’t enough to support itself.
+AmaZOOnico mainly survives through volunteer labor and the kindness of generous donors worldwide.

 Our guide was a volunteer from Germany.
 Volunteers at amaZOOnico work 5 days a week, 7am to 5pm, with 2 days off a week.
 They work for a minimum of 6 weeks and get a variety of experiences.
 It is hard but very rewarding work.

 Of the animals that do, half cannot be rehabilitated and will have to remain in captivity.
 Usually it’s because their senses have become dulled through disuse or because they are no longer afraid of people.
 The volunteers are thrilled whenever they can bid an animal goodbye one of the remaining animals can be rehabilitated and released back to its natural habitat.

 As she took us past the various cages our guide told us stories about the animals we were passing.
 Most of the stories were sad ones: wings clipped so birds could never fly again, pets abandoned by their owners, animals rescued from poachers, or found injured along the road.

 Ecuador animals at AmaZOOnico